The Tomah Police Department provides a

 24-hour a day public protection service to the citizens and

-Police Department responded to approximately 17,108 calls for
+Police Department handled approximately 15,031 calls for service in

 service in 2011, approximately 20,460 calls for service in 2010 and approximately 21,816

 calls for service in 2009.

 The Department serves about 9,300 residents and patrols approximately 9.0 square miles within the City limits.
 An average of 3,000 additional people commute to work within the City per day.
 The City is a main artery for transportation that includes Interstates 90 and 94, US Highway 12, State Highways 16, 21 and 131, County Highways ET, CA and CM.
 The City has Greyhound bus services, along with an Amtrak train depot and a City owned airport.